arafanning/Anna.Thompson/ITEM_README_TEMPLATE.md

 ## Reuse

-State whether reuse, adaptation, or redistribution is permitted.
+Reuse, adaptation, and redistribution is permitted.

 ## Notes